realnedsanders/Coordination-Trilemma/appendix-c.md

 Even with $p_{military} = 0.3$ (30% chance distributed defense works), attempting gives expected value of 30.
 Not attempting gives 0.

-The default trajectory leads to technological control and eventual AI military capability anyway—which makes resistance impossible.
+The default trajectory leads to technological control and eventual AI military capability anyway, which makes resistance impossible.
 VCS at least preserves the possibility of defense.

 ---